Server-Level Sustainability: Green Up Your Hosting

 4. Use Varnish

 Varnish may not be compatible with your existing web host.
 You’ll need to have root access to your web server.
 In addition, Varnish can be tricky to configure.
 Considering that Varnish can not only save electricity but also speed up your site by a factor of 300, you may find it in your best interest to find a host that supports it and take the time to learn to use it correctly.
+For more guidance on sustainable web design you can visit our cornerstone post.

 How sustainable is your website?
 Have Ecograder give you the answer.